U.S. Republicans wrestle with effort to gut Obamacare

 "They (Republicans) haven’t come up with the so-called repairs," the Senate's No. 2 Democrat, Dick Durbin of Illinois, said in a hallway.
 "What a departure (for the Republicans), from 'let's repeal it and walk away from it and America will be a better place.'"

+(This version of the story has been refiled to insert 'regulation change' instead of 'rule' paragraph 13)

-(Reporting by Susan Cornwell; additional reporting by Eric Beech, Ginger Gibson and Caroline Humer; editing by Tom Brown and Grant McCool)
+(Reporting by Susan Cornwell; additional reporting by Ginger Gibson and Caroline Humer; editing by Tom Brown and Grant McCool)